-6 Han ds-On 3: Defining the DomainParticipant Permissions 36 6.1 Granting Permissions to Your Secure Participants 36 6.2 Binding the Permissions Document to Your DomainParticipants 38 6.3 Signing the Permissions Documents 40 6.4 Updating the QoS Profiles in Your Project 40 6.5 Checking that the New Permissions Are Applied 41 6.5.1 Communication Only Works in Domain 1 41 6.5.2 Alice Is Only Allowed to Publish Data 44 6.6 Further Exercises 47 6.6.1 Define Different Permissions for Each Application in Your System 47 6.7 Troubleshooting 48 7 Han ds-On 4: Generating and Revoking Your Own Certificates Using OpenSSL 49 7.1 Preliminary Steps 50 7.1.1 Initialize the OpenSSL CA Database 51 7.1.2 Limit the Access of the CA's Private Key 51 7.2 Generating a New Identity CA 52 7.2.1 Specifying the New Identity CA Certificate in QoS Profiles 53 7.3 Generating Identity Certificates 53 7.3.1 Specifying the New Identity Certificates to Your QoS Profiles 54 7.4 Updating Permissions Documents with New Credentials 55 7.5 Generating a New Permissions CA 57 7.5.1 Specifying the New Permissions CA Certificate in QoS Profiles 58 7.6 Signing the Governance and Permissions Documents 58 7.6.1 Specifying the New Governance and Permissions Documents in Your QoS Profiles .
-58 7.7 Updating the Subscriber's Configuration 59 7.8 Revoking an Identity Certificate 61 7.8.1 Specifying the New Certificate Revocation List in QoS Profiles 62 7.9 Troubleshooting 62 8 Han ds-On 5: Checking that Your DDS Traffic Is Protected 64 8.1 Disabling Security and Preparing Your Project for Traffic Capturing 8.1.1 Analyzing RTPS Packets in Wireshark 65 8.2 Encrypting the Serialized Payload 67 8.2.1 Analyzing RTPS Packets in Wireshark 69 8.3 Troubleshooting 72 9 Next Steps 73 10 Conv vrights and Notices 74
+6 Hand Is-On 3: Defining the DomainParticipant Permissions 36 6.1 Granting Permissions to Your Secure Participants 36 6.2 Binding the Permissions Document to Your DomainParticipants 38 6.3 Signing the Permissions Documents 40 6.4 Updating the QoS Profiles in Your Project 40 6.5 Checking that the New Permissions Are Applied 41 6.5.1 Communication Only Works in Domain 1 41 6.5.2 Alice Is Only Allowed to Publish Data 44 6.6 Further Exercises 46 6.6.1 Define Different Permissions for Each Application in Your System 47 6.7 Troubleshooting 47 7 Hand ls-On 4: Generating and Revoking Your Own Certificates Using OpenSSL 49 7.1 Preliminary Steps 50 7.1.1 Initialize the OpenSSL CA Database 51 7.1.2 Limit the Access of the CA's Private Key 51 7.2 Generating a New Identity CA 52 7.2.1 Specifying the New Identity CA Certificate in QoS Profiles 53 7.3 Generating Identity Certificates 53 7.3.1 Specifying the New Identity Certificates to Your QoS Profiles 54 7.4 Updating Permissions Documents with New Credentials 55 7.5 Generating a New Permissions CA 57 7.5.1 Specifying the New Permissions CA Certificate in QoS Profiles 58 7.6 Signing the Governance and Permissions Documents 58 7.6.1 Specifying the New Governance and Permissions Documents in Your QoS Profiles .
+58 7.7 Updating the Subscriber's Configuration 59 7.8 Revoking an Identity Certificate 61 7.8.1 Specifying the New Certificate Revocation List in QoS Profiles 62 7.9 Troubleshooting 62 8 Hand ls-On 5: Checking that Your DDS Traffic Is Protected 64 8.1 Disabling Security and Preparing Your Project for Traffic Capturing 64 8.1.1 Analyzing RTPS Packets in Wireshark 65 8.2 Encrypting the Serialized Payload 68 8.2.1 Analyzing RTPS Packets in Wireshark 69 8.3 Troubleshooting 70 9 Next Steps 73 10 Con rights and Notices 74 10 Copy rights and routes /4

-Introduction to RTI Security Plugins
+Introduction to Security Plugins (RTI Security Plugins)

-Prerequisites RTI Connext® installed, including SDK (see the RTI Connext Installation Guide) RTI Security Plugins installed (see the Security Plugins Installation Guide) Familiarity with Connext (i.e., you've completed Introduction to Publish/Subscribe) Familiarity with Connext tools, such as RTI Administration Console Familiarity with security concepts and techniques (digital certificates, public key infrastructure, private/public key pairs, authentication, encryption, etc.) Familiarity with defining QoS profiles to Connext applications in XML format Time to complete 2 hours Concepts covered in this document Introduction to DDS Security and RTI Security Plugins Enabling Security Plugins in your Connext applications Dynamic linking against RTI Security Plugins and OpenSSL Translating the security requirements of your system to a Governance Document Publishing/Subscribing with different protection kinds (authentication, encryption, etc.) Authenticating your applications with custom digital certificates and private keys Defining privileges for your applications with Permissions Documents authenticated entity can perform.
-For example, which Domains it can join, which Topics it can publish or subscribe to, etc.
+Prerequisites RTI Connext® installed, including SDK (see the RTI Connext Installation Guide) SECURITY PLUGINS installed (see the RTI Security Plugins Installation Guide) Familiarity with Connext (i.e., you've completed Introduction to Publish/Subscribe) Familiarity with Connext tools, such as RTI Admin Console Familiarity with security concepts and techniques (digital certificates, public key infrastructure, private/public key pairs, authentication, encryption, etc.) Familiarity with defining QoS profiles to Connext applications in XML format Time to complete 2 hours Concepts cov- ered in this document Introduction to DDS Security and SECURITY PLUGINS Enabling SECURITY PLUGINS in your Connext applications Dynamic linking against SECURITY PLUGINS and OpenSSL Translating the security requirements of your system to a Governance Document Publishing/Subscribing with different protection kinds (authentication, encryption, etc.) Authenticating your applications with custom digital certificates and private keys Defining privileges for your applications with Permissions Documents and establish a shared secret.

-RTI Security Plugins allow you to address your databus security requirements in a granular and pluggable way.
-To support this, each of the Security Plugins covers a different aspect of security:
+SECURITY PLUGINS allow you to address your databus security requirements in a granular and pluggable way.
+To support this, each of the SECURITY PLUGINS covers a different aspect of security: